 What are the benefits of horse riding while pregnant?

-As with all other exercises, there are a great number of benefits to horse riding, especially during pregnancy.
+As with all other exercises, there are a great number of health benefits to horse riding, especially during pregnancy.
 Various studies have been carried out by a variety of different organizations on the benefits of exercising while pregnant and the general consensus is that any exercise can have both physical and mental benefits.

 The benefits include a reduction in varicose veins, retention of fluid, and even tiredness.
 It’s also been found that exercise can also help to improve sleep and decrease stress and anxiety.
 While these benefits are true of all forms of exercise, horse riding also carries the additional advantages of helping to reduce back pain, keeping the body flexible, and even helping to avoid excessive weight gain.
 Then of course there are the mental benefits of being outdoors and spending time with animals too.